How to Easily Start Geraniums from Cuttings

 Established Geranium Plants

-Pinch out the growing tips of your more established, mother plants, to grow bushier and better shaped.
-This will also ensure more flowers to enjoy through the summer and will promote more growth from below.
+Pinch out the growing tips of your more established mother plants to make them bushier and better shaped.
+This will also ensure more flowers to enjoy throughout the summer and promote more growth from below.

 Read more about overwintering geraniums in my blog post 4 Easy Ways to Overwinter Geraniums.